Monday: 8:30 am-4:30 pm

 Friday: 8:30 am-4:30 pm

-The Cook County Department of Planning and Development is committed to cultivating sustainable communities by fostering economic opportunities and business development; preserving and expanding the supply of safe, decent, and affordable housing; facilitating infrastructure improvements; promoting fair housing; and supporting social services and programs that address the problems of homelessness.
+The Cook County Department of Planning and Development is committed to cultivating vital communities by fostering economic opportunities and business development; preserving and expanding the supply of safe, decent, and affordable housing; facilitating infrastructure improvements; promoting fair housing; and supporting social services and programs that address the problems of homelessness.

 - View ground breaking from CDBG-DR event in Addison Creek Reservoir